DevExpress/devextreme-demos/JSDemos/Demos/List/ListEditingAndAPI/description.md

 The [List](/Documentation/ApiReference/UI_Components/dxList/) displays a collection of items as a scrollable list.
 To create a list, pass an array of items to the [dataSource](/Documentation/ApiReference/UI_Components/dxList/Configuration/#dataSource) property.

-This demo illustrates item deletion.
-To allow users delete items, set the [allowItemDeleting](/Documentation/ApiReference/UI_Components/dxList/Configuration/#allowItemDeleting) property to **true**.
-Click the Allow deleting checkbox under the List to see how this property works.
+To allow users to delete items, set the [allowItemDeleting](/Documentation/ApiReference/UI_Components/dxList/Configuration/#allowItemDeleting) property to **true**.
+Use the "Allow deletion" checkbox under the List to see how this property works.

-The **List** supports several deletion modes listed below.
-Use the [itemDeleteMode](/Documentation/ApiReference/UI_Components/dxList/Configuration/#itemDeleteMode) property to set one of the modes.
-In this demo, you can select a deletion mode from the itemDeleteMode drop-down menu under the List.
+Use the "Deletion UI type" drop-down menu under the List widget to try different deletion behaviors described below.
+Menu items correspond to [itemDeleteMode](/Documentation/ApiReference/UI_Components/dxList/Configuration/#itemDeleteMode) property values.

 - *"static"* (default for desktops)
 Click an X button next to a list item to delete it.